yeeyff600/note/sra_toolkit.md

 ```
 # download data to HPC (recommended)
 1. make sure download data to the storage:cd /strorage/...
-2. the hpc have sratoolkit, but quick configuration is needed. run `vdb-config -i` and use `tab` to select and `enter` to choose. `Remote Access` should be enabled and you have to choose the ideal directory as your data `Cache`
+2. the hpc have sratoolkit, but quick configuration is needed. run `vdb-config -i` and use `tab` to select and `enter` to choose. `Remote Access` should be enabled and you have to choose the ideal directory as your data `Cache`. all the files downloaded will be stored in your  `Cache`.
 3. to ensure your downloads continue even after you disconnect your SSH session from the HPC, you need to run the process within a persistent session manager or submit it as a background job. `screen` is the effective way:
    ```
    screen -S your_job_name